grackle-project/grackle/CONTRIBUTING.rst

 Grackle is a community project!

 We are very happy to accept patches, features, and bugfixes from any member of the community!
-Grackle is developed using mercurial, primarily because it enables very easy and straightforward submission of changesets.
+Grackle is developed using Git, primarily because of how well it enables open-source, community contribution.
 We're eager to hear from you.

-.. note:: If you already know how to use the `mercurial version control system
+.. note:: If you are already familiar with Git and `GitHub <https://github.com>`_, the best way to contribute is to fork the `main Grackle repository
-   <http://mercurial-scm.org>`_ and are comfortable with handling it yourself,
-   the quickest way to contribute to Grackle is to `fork us on BitBucket
-   <http://bitbucket.org/grackle/grackle/fork>`_, make your changes, push the
+   <https://github.com/grackle-project/grackle>`__, make your changes, push them
-   changes to your fork and issue a `pull request
-   <http://bitbucket.org/grackle/grackle/pull-requests>`_.
-The rest of this
-   document is just an explanation of how to do that.
+   to your fork, and issue a pull request.
+The rest of this document is just an explanation of how to do that.

 Keep in touch, and happy hacking!